Day Trading in Poland

 💡

-Day traders often use derivatives like contracts for difference (CFDs), which are permitted in Poland.
+Day traders often use derivatives like contracts for difference (CFDs) in Poland.
 These allow you to speculate on rising and falling prices with leverage – multiplying both returns and losses.

 Day trading in Poland is legal, regulated, and supervised by the Polish Financial Supervision Authority (KNF) in line with regulations set by the European Securities and Markets Authority (ESMA).